realworldocaml/book/en/fcm.md

 ((typ ocamltop)(name fcm/query_handler.topscript)(part 10))
 ```

-The following code lets you dispatch queries to one of a list of query
+We can now write code that lets you dispatch queries to one of a list
-handler instances.
-We assume that the shape of the query is as
+of query handler instances.
+We assume that the shape of the query is
-follows:
+as follows:

 ```frag
 ((typ scheme)(name fcm/query-syntax.scm))
 ```

-where `query-name` is the name used to determine which query handler
+where _`query-name`_ is the name used to determine which query handler
-to dispatch the query to, and `query` is the body of the query.
+to dispatch the query to, and _`query`_ is the body of the query.

 The first thing we'll need is a function that takes a list of query
 handler instances and constructs a dispatch table from it.